Responding to Kids with Compassion Instead of Criticism

 Compassion Towards Your Kids Begins with Compassion Towards Yourself

-Now that you know the power of compassion and forgiveness try being more compassionate with yourself.
+By using the RAIN practice, you will have more self-compassion.
+This will lead you to being more compassionate and supportive with your children as well.
 Your self-compassion will bring out your best for yourself and your kids!